jannis6023/jannis6023/README.md

 - 👋 Hi, I’m @jannis6023
-- 👀 I’m interested in developing innovative stuff in PHP, Java, JS and Swift(UI)
+- 👀 I’m interested in developing innovative stuff in TS, SwiftUI and Dart / Flutter.
+Using Vue and Nest as web stack.
-- 🌱 I’m currently learning React Native

 <!---
 jannis6023/jannis6023 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.